Reference-Standard and Working Standards

 Reference standards can be segregated into two groups: chemical and nuclidic.

 Chemical purity must be determined for both groups.

 Nuclidic reference standards, however, also need to be evaluated for radionuclidic and radiochemical purity.

 Reference standards are authentic substances approved by the reference standard approving authority as a preferred method for use.
 Comparison Standards are described as individual monographs and methods of analysis.
-The purpose of this is to define the procedure for preparation, standardization, and usage of a working standard.
+The purpose of this is to define the procedure for the preparation, standardization, and usage of a working standard.

 The precautions that have to be taken like using a clean and dry amber-colored vial for storage of working standards.
 All reference standards or impurity standards have to be stored as per the storage condition mentioned in MSDS from the supplier.
 Remember before usage, the temperature of the vials must reach room temperature.
-In the case that potency of the working standard is found more than 100.0% during the standardization, as a policy cut off the potency of the working standard will be considered as 100.0%.
+In the case that the potency of the working standard is found more than 100.0% during the standardization, as a policy cut off the potency of the working standard will be considered as 100.0%.